Princeton University: Coeducation

+Princeton explicitly prohibited the admission of women from its founding in 1746 until 1969.
+Since it lacked an affiliated women's college, it was often referred to as a "monastery", both lovingly and derisively, by members of the Princeton community.

-The roots of coeducation at the university date back to the 19th century.
-Founded in 1887, the Evelyn College for Women in Princeton provided education to largely the daughters of professors and sisters of Princeton undergraduates.
-While no legal connection ever existed, many Princeton professors taught there and several Princeton administrations, like Francis Patton, were part of its board of trustees.
+For about a decade, from 1887 to 1897, nearby Evelyn College for Women was largely composed of daughters of professors and sisters of Princeton undergraduates.
+While no legal connection existed, many Princeton professors taught there and several Princeton administrators, such as Francis Patton, were on its board of trustees.
 It closed in 1897 following the death of its founder, Joshua McIlvaine.

-In 1947, three female members of the library staff enrolled in beginner Russian courses to deal with an increase in Russian literature in the library.
+In 1947, three female members of the library staff enrolled in beginning Russian courses to deal with an increase in Russian literature in the library.
 In 1961, Princeton admitted its first female graduate student, Sabra Follett Meservey, who would go on to be the first woman to earn a master's degree at Princeton.
-Eight more women enrolled the following year in the Graduate School, and in 1964, T'sai-ying Cheng became the first woman at Princeton to receive a Ph.D.
-The first undergraduate female students came in 1963 when five women came to Princeton to study "critical languages."
-They were considered regular students for their year on campus, but were not candidates for a Princeton degree.
+Meservey was, at the time of her admission, already a member of the faculty at Douglass College within Princeton.
+The dean of the graduate school issued a statement clarifying that Meservey's admission was an exception, and that "Princeton may permit other women in the future as special cases, but does not plan to make general admissions of women graduate students."
+The student-run Daily Princetonian ran four articles about Meservey in one issue, including an editorial lamenting the potential "far reaching implications" of Meservey's admission which concluded: "Princeton is unique as an undergraduate men's college and must remain so."
+Eight more women enrolled the following year in the Graduate School.
+In 1964, T'sai-ying Cheng became the first woman at Princeton to receive a Ph.D.
+In 1963, five women came to Princeton for one year to study "critical languages" as undergraduates, but were not candidates for a Princeton degree.
 Following abortive discussions with Sarah Lawrence College to relocate the women's college to Princeton and merge it with the university in 1967, the administration commissioned a report on admitting women.
 The final report was issued in January 1969, supporting the idea.
-That same month, the trustees voted 24–8 in favor of coeducation and began preparing the institution for the transition.
+That same month, Princeton's trustees voted 24–8 in favor of coeducation and began preparing the institution for the transition.
 The university finished these plans in April 1969 and announced there would be coeducation in September.
 Ultimately, 101 female freshman and 70 female transfer students enrolled at Princeton in September 1969.
-Those admitted were housed in Pyne Hall, a fairly isolated dormitory; a security system were added, although the women deliberately broke it within a day.
+Those admitted were housed in Pyne Hall, a fairly isolated dormitory; a security system was added, although the women deliberately broke it within a day.

-In 1971, Mary St. John Douglas and Susan Savage Speers became the first female trustees, and in 1974 quotas for men and women were eliminated.
-Following a 1979 lawsuit, the eating clubs were required to go coeducational in 1991 after an appeal to the U.S. Supreme Court was denied.
+In 1971, Mary St. John Douglas and Susan Savage Speers became the first female trustees, and in 1974, quotas for men and women were eliminated.
+Following a 1979 lawsuit, the eating clubs were required to go coeducational in 1991, after an appeal to the U.S. Supreme Court was denied.
 In 2001, Princeton elected its first female president.